Central limit theorems for additive functionals in patricia tries: Limit theorems

-From his version of \Cref{zgs} Janson derives a weak law of large numbers, while leaving as an open question if one also had a.s.\ convergence.
+From his version of \Cref{zgs} Janson derives a weak law of large numbers, while leaving as an open question if one also had almost sure (a.s.) convergence.
 Using a proof technique for the strong law of large numbers for sums of i.i.d.\ random variables with a finite fourth absolute moment, we can show a.s.\ convergence.
-We therefore have following strong law of large numbers for patricia tries.
+We have the following strong law of large numbers for patricia tries.
+The same proof can be applied to tries, answering the open question.